-Presidency in Washington, D.C.
-Lincoln Penny
+Presidency in Washington, DC Lincoln Penny

 Lincoln Bicentennial One Cent Program